oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 2. Providing better information with which to make decisions to authenticate the channel.
 3. Recovering from incorrect channel authentication decisions by users.

-To achieve the above outcomes, mitigating against Cross-Device Consent Phishing attacks require a three-pronged approach:
+To achieve the above outcomes, mitigating against CDCP attacks require a three-pronged approach:

 1. Reduce risks of deployed protocols with practical mitigations.
 2. Adopt or develop protocols that are less susceptible to these attacks where possible.